Lucifer-025/Bridgelabz_2115000963/README.md

 - Learned about API Swager UI and N-logger  and their implemantation.
 - Submitted Assignment 36 on API Swager UI and N-logger.
 ---
+## 04 MAR 2025
+- Learned about use case and their implemantation.
+- Submitted Assignment 37 on Use cases.
+---
+## 05 MAR 2025
+- Learned about API Swager UI and N-logger  and their implemantation.
+---
+## 06 MAR 2025
+- Learned about Redis Cache and their implemantation.
+- Submitted Assignment 38 on Redis Cache.
+---